 The named attorney need not be a lawyer or anyone with professional expertise.
 You can appoint someone like your spouse, a member of your family, a colleague, or a professional.
 A person must be 18 or older to create an LPA and have the mental capacity to agree to do so.

-Why Mental Capacity Assessment is important for obtaining Power of Attorney?
+Why a Mental Capacity Assessment is important for obtaining Power of Attorney?

-When preparing a lasting power of attorney, if your mental capacity is challenged at a future date, the document may be overturned by the court, meaning that your wishes will not be fulfilled.
-If you or your loved one is dealing with a mental condition, the mental capacity must be assessed to avoid future complications.
+When preparing a lasting power of attorney, if your mental capacity is challenged at a future date, the document could be overturned by the court, meaning that your wishes will not be fulfilled.
+If you or your loved one has an underlying a mental disorder, for example dementia, stroke or depression, mental capacity should be assessed to avoid future complications.

-If you have a client who has lost the mental capacity and require further information, please get in touch.
+If you are a solicitor and have a client who has impaired mental capacity and require further information, please get in touch.